gabreel05/bible-app/README.md

-# state_management
+# bible_app

-A new Flutter project.
+A Bible App project for study purposes.